Samsung Galaxy S5 mini full review

 Samsung Galaxy S5 mini review: Battery life

 We found the Samsung Galaxy S5 mini would easily last a day in our tests, but of course this depends on how much you use your phone.
 Samsung claims up to 8 hours internet usage (over 3G, 11 over Wi-Fi), 11 hours video playback or 10 hours talk time (3G).
-This should get a boost with Android L, too - see Battery life to get a boost with Android L.
+This should get a boost with Android L, too.

 Pleasingly the Samsung Galaxy S5 mini features its bigger brother's Ultra Power Saving Mode.
 This turns the screen to greyscale mode and turns off non-essential features.
 In the case of the S5 it can add a further 24 hours life once the battery hits 10 percent remaining.